pyrsia/.github/contributing.md

 ### Project Board

 All open tickets related to ongoing work are tracked in a [project board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
-You can see upcomming, future and completed work [here](https://github.com/orgs/pyrsia/projects/2).
+At this time the project board is private for @pyrsia/members only.
+Upcomming, future and completed work [here](https://github.com/orgs/pyrsia/projects/2).

 #### Milestones